ThatOpen/engine_web-ifc/README.md

 ## Installing the library as a C++ dependency

 The library is header only, the files in `web-ifc-cpp` can be trivially included in any project.
-The library depends on [GLM](https://github.com/g-truc/glm) and [earcut](https://github.com/mapbox/earcut.hpp), which it expects in a folder `./deps` in the root of the project (pending change).
+The library depends on [GLM](https://github.com/g-truc/glm) and [earcut](https://github.com/mapbox/earcut.hpp).

 ## Using the library